anilmainali/Tricentis-Tosca/GettingStartedWithTosca.md

 2. Click ON New.

 Note: Tosca Commander: Create new workspace dialog opens.

-3. Select None
+3. Select None.

-note: This will create a single user workspace.lets us use this only for training purposes.
+Note: This will create a single user workspace.lets us use this only for training purposes.
 In a normal working environment.you will be using the multi user environment.

-3. Write a name for new workspace.
+4. Write a name for new workspace.

 For Example: AS1 Training.

-4. Select a box to use a template
+5. Select a box to use a template

-5. locate base subset you downloaded from the learning management system, select and click open.
+6. locate base subset you downloaded from the learning management system, select and click open.

-6. Click OK.
+7. Click OK.

 Message will appeapear saying your workspace has created successfully.